cscawley/SysadminDoc/DOsec.md

 # Next Steps

-Digital Ocean offers simple Firewalls that can be configured to attach to your VPS's Virtual NIC.
+Digital Ocean offers simple Firewalls that can be configured to attach to your VPS's virtual NIC.
 Take advantage of this and add a rule that only allows incoming traffic to the new obscure SSH port.